kudkudak/common-sense-prediction/README.md

 * LiACL/conceptnet dataset
 * LiACL/tuples.wiki evaluation dataset

+## Evaluation

+The way our human evaluation work for now is that each evaluation has a unique id.
+Each evaluation is stored and processed as separate spreadsheet.

+Use `scripts/evaluate/evaluate_wiki.py` to score using model wiki tupels.
+Use `scripts/evaluate_wiki_AB.py` to prepare AB tests of two models (for human evaluators) and to process results.

 ## Data folder structure

 * `LiACL/conceptnet` - all files used in ACL models